 Indonesia has a “sin” tax on alcohol making it one of the few things probably much more expensive than where you came from.
 The only real exception is Bintang, the world-famous-in-Bali beer found everywhere, which retails for around IDR20k per 375ml bottle in supermarkets.

-Wines and spirits are particularly expensive.
-Some local wine brands get around this buy importing grapes and bottling them in Indonesia, but the cheapest wine brand (Discovery) will still set you back IDR159k at it’s cheapest.
-Beware.
-The quality isn’t great, and locally known as paint-stripper.
+Wines and spirits in Indonesia – and therefore Bali – are particularly expensive.
+Some local wine brands get around this by importing grapes and bottling them in Indonesia.
+The cheapest wine brand (Discovery) will still set you back IDR159k from the supermarket.
+The quality isn’t great and it is locally known as paint-stripper.

-Two Islands is a slightly better brand, and quite drinkable in my experienced opinion.
-The company imports grapes from South Australia It comes in a number of varietals — Riesling, Sauvignon Blanc, Pinot Grigio, Chardonnay, Shiraz, Merlot and Cabernet Sauvignon at time of writing.
-Supermarket price generally IDR229k.
+Two Islands is a slightly better brand and reasonably drinkable in my experienced opinion.
+The company imports grapes from South Australia It comes in a number of varietals — Riesling, Sauvignon Blanc, Pinot Grigio, Chardonnay, Shiraz, Merlot and Cabernet Sauvignon at the time of writing.
+The supermarket price is generally around IDR 229k.

-Restaurant pricing is whatever the market will bear, usually around IDR90-110k per glass and IDR450-650k for local wines, to IDR120-170k per glass and IDR750k upwards for relatively inexpensive imported wine.
+Restaurant pricing is whatever the market will bear, usually around IDR80-120k per glass and IDR450-650k for local wines, to IDR 120-170k per glass and IDR750k upwards for relatively inexpensive imported wine.

 Once you have collected your luggage proceed to the customs queue where you hand over your arrival form and will be directed either directed straight to the exit or towards the X-ray screening.

 Here’s a tip — if you stay on the left of two queues you have a better chance of not being selected for x-ray inspection because it leads straight to the exit and depending on the flow of traffic you may be allowed straight through.